Hank-Rutherford-Hill/How-To-Create-a-Basic-Honeynet-In-Azure/README.md

 ## Disabling the Windows Honeynet VM's Firewall

 1. To RDP into your newly created Windows honeynet VM, ensure your VM is turned on in the Azure portal.
 At the search bar on the top, type in "Virtual Machines".
 Select the appropriate VM from the list, and in the next pop up window, select "Start".
 A pop up notification should appear at the top right of the Azure portal letting you know that the VM has started.
 Now, if you're on Windows device, go down to the search bar on your personal workstation and type "RDP".
 Remote Desktop Connection will appear.
 To select it, hit enter.
 If you're using a Mac, you will need to download Remote Desktop for Windows.
-Regardless of wether you're using a Mac or Windows to RDP into your Windows VM, you'll need to have the IP address of the VM, the the username, and the password.
+Regardless of whether you're using a Mac or Windows to RDP into your Windows VM, you'll need to have the IP address of the VM, the username, and the password.
 On Windows, it will look like this:

 ![image](https://github.com/Hank-Rutherford-Hill/How-To-Create-a-Basic-Honeynet-In-Azure/assets/143474898/5cb20c6c-05bd-4785-a8eb-27147cf46f5a)
 ![image](https://github.com/Hank-Rutherford-Hill/How-To-Create-a-Basic-Honeynet-In-Azure/assets/143474898/da75cd4a-2512-45e8-90b1-16883cf6034d)